henomis/alpaca-go/README.md

 Download the zip file corresponding to your operating system from the [latest release](https://github.com/antimatter15/alpaca.cpp/releases/latest).
 On Windows, download `alpaca-win.zip`, on Mac (both Intel or ARM) download `alpaca-mac.zip`, and on Linux (x64) download `alpaca-linux.zip`.

-Download `ggml-alpaca-7b-q4.bin` and place it in the same folder as the `chat` executable in the zip file.
+Download `ggml-alpaca-7b-q4.bin` and place it in the same folder as the `alpaca-go` executable in the zip file.
 There are several options:

-Once you've downloaded the model weights and placed them into the same directory as the `chat` or `chat.exe` executable, run:
+Once you've downloaded the model weights and placed them into the same directory as the `alpaca-go` or `alpaca-go.exe` executable, run:

 ```
-./chat
+./alpaca-go
 ```

 The weights are based on the published fine-tunes from `alpaca-lora`, converted back into a pytorch checkpoint with a [modified script](https://github.com/tloen/alpaca-lora/pull/19) and then quantized with llama.cpp the regular way.